Are you planning to visit Yellowstone in winter this year?

 The only road that remains open during winter is the road from Mammoth Hot Springs and the park’s northeast entrance.

-This can be alarming for someone who doesn’t plan ahead- but you will really need to consider booking a Yellowstone in winter package or tour to make the most of the park if you’re keen to see the main attractions.
+This can be alarming for someone who doesn’t plan- but you will need to consider booking a Yellowstone winter package or tour to make the most of the park if you’re keen to see the main attractions.
+Planning out your Yellowstone itinerary is a must before traveling there.

 I recommend you make a list of all the sights you MUST see, in addition to some other priorities and activities, and plan ahead.